ArduPilot/ardupilot_wiki/common/source/docs/common-wiki-editing-submitting-changes.rst

 How to get changes approved
 ===========================

 All changes to the wiki are `reviewed <https://github.com/ArduPilot/ardupilot_wiki/pulls>`__ by the wiki "maintainers" to help reduce the chance of misleading or incorrect information being posted.
-Feel free to post comments in the PullRequest and/or attend the :ref:`weekly dev meeting <dev:ardupilot-mumble-server>` to escalate getting your changes submitted.
+Feel free to post comments in the PullRequest and/or attend the :ref:`weekly dev meeting <dev:ardupilot-discord-server>` to escalate getting your changes submitted.

 .. tip::